Local Carols: links

 - Village Carols

 - Ian Russell completed his PhD on the Sheffield Carol tradition, and has published many journal articles on the subject.
 He has also published a number of song books and recordings.
-While many of these are now out of print, his recent “The Sheffield Book of Village Carols” (2008) is available, and recommended.
+While many of these are now out of print, his recent “The Sheffield Book of Village Carols” (2008) and “The Derbyshire Book of Village Carols” (2012) and are available, and recommended.
 He also organises the biennial Festival of Village Carols, a festival inaugurated in 1994, which exists to promote local carol traditions.

 - Garland Films